aidos-askhatuly/DDos_attack_detection/README.md

 ...

 * `datasets`
-    - contains link to copy of the dataset (stored in LFS)
+    - contains link to copy of the ataset (stored in LFS)
     - data dictionary
     - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)